liyues/PatRecon/README.md

 ```

 # 6. License
-This study is protected by US patent.
-The code and other materials in this study can be used for research only.
-Correspondence and requests for materials should be addressed to the corresponding author in the paper.
+A provisional patent application for the reported work has been filed.
+The codes are copyrighted by Stanford University and are for research only.
+Correspondence should be addressed to the corresponding author in the paper.
+Licensing of the reported technique and codes is managed by the Office of Technology Licensing (OTL) of Stanford University (Ref.
+Docket #S18-464).

 # 7. Citation